Niam3231/monero-miner/README.md

 ## Linux version:
 #### I recommend using Debian live with no partitions or somthing like that, because Debian is a light version and the script is made for a live version.
-It has currently a linux support, but just run this command, is will create a folder inside de current folder and execute the mining script.
+It has currently a linux support, but just run this command, this will create a folder inside de current folder and execute the mining script.
 Make sure to execute the following command as root user.

 ``` shell
 # Its always good to update: